 Part of being a military member or the immediate family of a service member is enjoying access to on-base facilities that are otherwise restricted to the general public.
 You can’t enter most military bases without proper military or dependent ID, and you cannot use facilities on base without one either.

 That includes shopping options at Base Exchanges, Post Exchanges, Commissaries, Class Six stores, and on-base convenience stores once known as “Shoppettes.”
 If you have access to the base, you typically have access to these operations.

-Those with access to a military base can shop at these locations as long as proper military or dependent ID is provided.
-Dependents, retirees, active duty, Guard, Reserve, and DoD civilians may be permitted to use these facilities and take advantage of their perks.
+Those with access to a military base may be permitted to shop at these locations as long as proper military or dependent ID is provided.
+Dependents, retirees, active duty, Guard, Reserve, and DoD civilians (overseas only) may be permitted to use these facilities and take advantage of their perks.